GOP officials take oaths of office

 Because of restrictions imposed as a result of the coronavirus pandemic, the swearing-in ceremonies were conducted in three sessions at the Millcreek Civic Center.

-In some respects it was the changing of the guard as a new Republican members of the Madison County Council and the Madison County Board of County Commissioners officially began their duties.
+In some respects it was a changing of the guard as a new Republican members of the Madison County Council and the Madison County Board of County Commissioners officially began their duties.

 The local Republican Party won all 12 county offices that were contested last year and won 10 of 12 contested offices in 2018.